 DECLARE statement as follows:

-DECLARE variable_name datatype(size) DEFAULT default_value;
+DECLARE variable_name datatype(size) [DEFAULT default_value];

 DECLAREkeyword.
 The variable name must follow the naming rules of MySQL table column names.

-total_sale with the data type
+totalSale with the data type

-INT and default value
+DEC(10,2) and default value

-0 as follows:
+0.0 as follows:

 MySQL allows you to declare two or more variables that share the same data type using a single

-DECLARE x, y INT DEFAULT 0
+DECLARE x, y INT DEFAULT 0;

-DECLARE total_count INT DEFAULT 0
+DECLARE total INT DEFAULT 0;

-SET total_count = 10;
+SET total = 10;

 The value of the

-total_count variable is
+total variable is

 10 after the assignment.

-SET statement, you can use
+SET statement, you can use the

-DECLARE total_products INT DEFAULT 0
+DECLARE productCount INT DEFAULT 0;

-- First, we declare a variable named
+- First, declare a variable named

-total_productsand initialize its value to
+productCountand initialize its value to

-- Then, we used the
+- Then, use the